InZan123/InZan123/README.md

 Hello!
 Online I am refered to as "Zan".

-I mostly code for fun but im hoping i can get a job about coding in the future.
+I mostly code for fun.

 My discord is @inzan17